mathieucarbou/Beelance/README.md

 ### Powering

-Beelance can be powered by USB-C, Solar Panel or battery.
+Beelance can be powered by USB-C, USB-C Solar Panel or battery.
 On the field, it is recommended to use a Solar Panel to power the device.
 If a battery is used, the device will automatically switch to the battery when the solar panel is not providing enough power.
 Otherwise, the battery will be charged by the solar panel at the same time the solar panel powers the device.